Camping at the KVR

 River Access Only – The site does not have a trail leading to it.
 Access is best via canoe or kayak.

 Each site has a posted capacity limit.
-Most are limited to 10 people.
+All are limited to 10 people.
 All campsites are intended for one group, family, or party.
-Only Willow Camp (D) operates as a multiple group or party site, and is a favorite among the equestrian community.

 Large groups camping on the Reserve need to apply for an event permit at least 30 days prior to the anticipated date.
 Contact the Reserve office for more information.